feature-engine/feature_engine/docs/user_guide/preprocessing/MatchVariables.rst

 If the test set contains additional columns, they are dropped.
-Alternatively, if the test set lacks columns that were present in the train set, they will be added with a value determined by the user, for example np.nan.
+Alternatively, if the test set lacks columns that were present in the train set, they will be added with a value determined by the user, for example np.nan. :class:`MatchVariables()` will also return the variables in the order seen in the train set.

+Let's explore this with an example.
+First we load the Titanic dataset and split it into a train and a test set:

 .. code:: python